 One of the many arguments for retaining the Electoral College and its state-by-state process for electing the president is that it provides a check on raw majoritarian power, sometimes referred to as the “tyranny of the majority.”
-While “tyranny” is a loaded word, the concept is deeply embedded in the Constitution and our republican form of government.
+While “tyranny” is a loaded word, the concept that majoritarian power must be checked is deeply embedded in the Constitution and our republican form of government.
 It means that sometimes, a majority (or plurality) of voters (or elected officials that represent them) isn’t enough to get what you want.

 Obvious examples are the Bill of Rights, the veto power of presidents and governors, and all supermajority requirement, like the one to ratify treaties in the U.S. Senate (plus the existence of the Senate to begin with).
 The idea wasn’t that minorities should control government, but that majorities aren’t always right and can even be abusive.
 Thus majorities cannot be allowed to get their way all the time – which necessarily, of course, means that the minority does on occasion prevail over the majority.

 This point has led to a curious development in the debate over the National Popular Vote Interstate Compact (NPV), namely an attempt by its advocates to co-opt the argument about tyranny of the majority.
 In essence, NPV argues that because nearly every state awards its electors on a “winner-take-all” basis to the winner of the statewide popular vote, only the majority’s preference is represented in the Electoral College.
 (Maine and Nebraska award 2 electors to the statewide winner and the remainder to the winner of each congressional district.)